kosm1n/tweets/README.md

 ## Second step

-Call [/tweets/consume] with a valid twitter user name to gatter some tweets.
+Call [/tweets/consume] with a valid twitter user name to gather some tweets.

 ## Third step